Rearranged Stochastic Heat Equation: Preliminary Material

-The following definition is used quite often in the rest of the text: \begin{definition} A function $f : {\mathbb S} \rightarrow {\mathbb R}$ is said to be symmetric non-increasing if $f=f^*$.
-The collection of equivalence classes in $L^2({\mathbb S})$ containing a symmetric non-increasing function is denoted by $U^2({\mathbb S})$.
-It is a cone. \end{definition} Below, we often consider elements of $L^2_{\rm sym}({\mathbb S})$.
+Below, we often consider elements of $L^2_{\rm sym}({\mathbb S})$.
 They are defined as functions in $L^2(\bS)$ that are Lebesgue almost everywhere symmetric.
-One of these elements is said to be \emph{non-increasing} (we refrain from tautological use of the word symmetric and believe that given the context of the circle, this should not be a source of confusion) if it coincides almost everywhere with an element of $U^2({\mathbb S})$.
+One of these elements is said to be \emph{non-increasing} (we refrain from tautological use of the word symmetric given the context of the circle) if it coincides almost everywhere with an element of $U^2({\mathbb S})$.
 Notice that we may choose the latter representative to be uniquely defined as a symmetric non-increasing function.
 Indeed, two elements of $U^2({\mathbb S})$ that coincide in $L^2({\mathbb S})$ coincide in fact everywhere on ${\mathbb S}$ (courtesy of the left- and right-continuity properties).
-Also, the following proposition is of clear importance. \begin{proposition} Both $L^2_{\rm sym}({\mathbb S})$ and $U^2({\mathbb S})$ are closed subsets of $L^2({\mathbb S})$ equipped with $\| \cdot \|_2$. \end{proposition} \wh{For formatting on one line, we can say are 'closed in'}
+Also, the following proposition is of clear importance. \begin{proposition} $L^2_{\rm sym}({\mathbb S})$ and $U^2({\mathbb S})$ are closed subsets of $L^2({\mathbb S})$ equipped with $\| \cdot \|_2$. \end{proposition}